datopian/portaljs-frontend-starter-omd/README.md

 ## Overview

-This is the official frontend template used by [PortalJS Cloud](https://cloud.portaljs.com) — a fully managed data portal service built on top of CKAN and Next.js.

-Use it to:
+This template adapts the [PortalJS Frontend Starter template](https://github.com/datopian/portaljs-frontend-starter) so that it can be used with Open Metadata instead of CKAN.

+> [!NOTE]
+> Currently, it serves mainly as a public PoC.
+Soon, we plan on moving this support to the main template.

-- Build decoupled CKAN frontends with modern tools (Next.js, React, TailwindCSS)
+Use it to build decoupled Open Metadata public frontends with modern tools (Next.js, React, TailwindCSS)

-- Customize dataset views, branding, and layouts
-- Deploy on Vercel, Netlify, Cloudflare Pages or your own infra
+## Important Notes

+- This template abstracts the OMD taxonomy into a CKAN-like taxonomy:
+  - OMD Data Products are mapped to PortalJS Datasets
+  - OMD Domains are mapped to PortalJS Organizations
+  - The PortalJS Groups and Visualizations concepts have been removed
+- Currently, only Table assets can be previewed (this can be extended)
+- The template will fetch all Data Products and Domains from your OMD instance unconditionally.
+Conditions can be added either via BOT authorization rules or by modifying the data fetching queries.

 ## ✨ Features

 - **Modern UI** - Clean, responsive design with Tailwind CSS
 - **High Performance** - Built on Next.js 13+ with SSR/SSG
-- **CKAN Integration** - Seamless data fetching via @portaljs/ckan
+- **Open Metadata Integration** - Seamless data fetching
 - **TypeScript** - Full type safety and better DX
 - **Easy Customizatio**n - Simple theme system and component styling
 - **Mobile-First** - Responsive design for all devices